Variational Inference with Coverage Guarantees in Simulation-Based Inference: CANVI: Efficiency Analysis

-The proof emerges through a reduction of CANVI to a special case of the ``Validity First Conformal Prediction for the Smallest Prediction Set'' (VFCP) algorithm presented in the \cite{yang2021finite}, which was proven to satisfy Theorem \ref{thm:efficient}.
+The proof emerges through a reduction of \textsc{CANVI} to a special case of the ``Validity First Conformal Prediction for the Smallest Prediction Set'' (VFCP) algorithm presented in the \citep{yang2021finite}.
 The VFCP algorithm is provided for convenience in Algorithm \ref{alg:valid_first}.
-Note that we made the appropriate replacements in notations to match those presented in the main body of our paper to clarify the connection to \textproc{CANVI}.
+Note that we made the appropriate replacements in notations to match those presented in the main body of our paper for clarity.

-To further underscore the parallel, we present an immaterially modified version of \textproc{VFCP}, where it is assumed the data are split \textit{prior} to the algorithm execution into disjoint sets $\mathcal{D},\mathcal{D}_{\mathcal{C}}$, and $\mathcal{D}_{\mathcal{R}}$.
+To further underscore the parallel, we present an immaterially modified version of \textsc{VFCP}, where it is assumed the data are split \textit{prior} to the algorithm execution into disjoint sets $\mathcal{D},\mathcal{D}_{\mathcal{C}}$, and $\mathcal{D}_{\mathcal{R}}$.
 We assume input prediction methods $\mathcal{A}^{(1)}, ..., \mathcal{A}^{(T)}$ have been trained on $\mathcal{D}$.
-These two modifications in the algorithm presentation have no manifest effects in the proof of \cite{yang2021finite}, meaning all results as presented there apply with the appropriate choices of inputs in Algorithm \ref{alg:valid_first}.
-We further make explicit that \textproc{VFCP} is formulated agnostic to the functional choice of inverse efficiency estimator $\text{Width}(\cdot)$.
+Finally, the presentation in \citep{yang2021finite} allows for generic definitions of the measure function of $\mathcal{C}(x)$, referred to as ``Width'' therein.
+We present it with the particular Lebesgue measure function as presented in the main body to avoid confusion.
+These three modifications in the algorithm presentation have no manifest effects in the proof of \citep{yang2021finite}, meaning all results as presented there apply with the appropriate choices of inputs in Algorithm \ref{alg:valid_first}.

-We similarly consider an immaterially modified form of \textproc{CANVI}, that is, one in which $\mathcal{D}_{\mathcal{C}}$ and $\mathcal{D}_{\mathcal{R}}$ are pre-generated in precisely the fashion outlined Algorithm \ref{alg:canvi} and provided as input.
-Thus, inputs to \textproc{CANVI} parallel those of \textproc{VFCP}, namely $\{q^{(t)}(\Theta\mid X)\}_{t=1}^T,1-\alpha,D_{\mathcal{C}},$ and $D_{\mathcal{R}}$.
+We similarly consider an immaterially modified form of \textsc{CANVI}, that is, one in which $\mathcal{D}_{\mathcal{C}}$ and $\mathcal{D}_{\mathcal{R}}$ are pre-generated in precisely the fashion outlined Algorithm \ref{alg:canvi} and provided as input.
+Thus, inputs to \textsc{CANVI} parallel those of \textsc{VFCP}, namely $\{q^{(t)}(\Theta\mid X)\}_{t=1}^T,1-\alpha,D_{\mathcal{C}},$ and $D_{\mathcal{R}}$.